Suzuki Swift review

 The Suzuki Swift is a fun-to-drive supermini with a lot of charm, but it's not the most practical choice

-The Suzuki Swift Sport is available as a three- or five-door like the rest of the range, but it gets a 134bhp 1.6-litre engine and a few tweaks to help it handle better - although the other models still share some of the Sport's DNA when it comes to the corners.
+There's also the excellent Suzuki Swift Sport, which is available as a three- or five-door (like the rest of the range) but it also gets a 134bhp 1.6-litre engine and a few tweaks to help it handle better.
+It's a great 'warm' hatch, and although the performance isn't blistering it's still a brilliant little car to drive.
+The other models still share some of the Sport's DNA when it comes to the corners, too.

-However, a small boot and cramped rear seats mean it's not the most practical choice in this sector, and some buyers may be put off by the bland interior, which can't match a more expensive rival like the VW Polo.
+Whether it’s just to pop to the shops or to take on a twisty B-road. the Swift makes every journey fun, but a small boot and cramped rear seats mean it's not the most practical choice in this sector.
+Some buyers may be put off by the bland interior, which can't match a more expensive rival like the VW Polo.

-A mid-life facelift in 2013 brought slightly different bumpers and interior trim to the Swift, plus the option of four-wheel drive on the 1.2-litre five-door model.
-The Swift 4x4 is a great choice despite losing some fuel economy as a result of the extra weight.
+Some new styling tweaks and new interior trim appears as part of a mid-life facelift in 2013, as well as the option of four-wheel drive on the 1.2-litre five-door model.
+This is called the Swift 4x4 and is a great choice if you're after a 4x4 supermini, despite losing some fuel economy as a result of the extra weight.
 There’s no negative impact on the excellent driving dynamics and plenty of extra reassurance in harsh weather.